LiuFang816/CugLM/README.md

 ## Datasets
 The project information used in our paper are listed in the `data/JAVA_repos.txt` and `data/TS_repos.txt` files.
 For JAVA projetcs, each line represents a project which includes the GitHub username and project name connected by "_".

-< You can use your own datasets of any languages by formating the programs into the following format.>
+> You can use your own datasets of any languages by formating the programs into the following format:

 **Data Preparation**